-Our coaches bring a wealth of quality improvement and health systems knowledge as they help guide our partner sites in efforts to reduce medical overuse.
-Their collaborative work will inform the Framework, change package, and production of an implementation guide during 2017.
+We engaged coaches with a wealth of quality improvement and health systems knowledge to guide our partner sites in efforts to reduce medical overuse.
+Their collaborative work informed the updated Framework and change package.

 Dr. Reims is a Board-Certified Family Medicine physician who is a Principal of CSI Solutions, LLC and its Chief Medical Officer.
 She also co-directs the Centre for Collaboration, Motivation and Innovation (CCMI) with Ms. Davis.
 Dr. Reims received her MD degree from Baylor College of Medicine, and completed her Family Medicine residency at Roanoke Memorial Hospitals.
 Dr. Reims was a National Health Service Corps Scholar and has over 25 years of clinical experience with underserved populations.
 She has served as Medical Director for two Federally Qualified Health Centers and is an Assistant Clinical Professor in the Department of Family Medicine at the University of Colorado Health Sciences Center.
 Dr. Reims has served as an advisor for numerous health system improvement projects and has a strong interest in patient engagement.
 For the Taking Action on Overuse project, Dr. Reims is a Coach providing support to the Missouri Primary Care Association (MPCA).
 The MPCA is piloting use of the Taking Action on Overuse Framework to help reduce inappropriate opioid prescribing among primary care provider organizations in Missouri.